cabbycab/brewery_advisor_client/README.md

 - Front-End Lead - Jared Long
 - Release Manager - Seven Hong

-Although these roles we defined, we collaborated and were involved in each part.
+Although these roles were initially defined, we collaborated and were involved in each part.

 ## Wireframes